Her Megaphone, January 14, 2021Radio/Podcast

 Salesforce and Toronto Life celebrated small business in Canada at Stackt Market

-Xenia Chen is the Founder + CEO of Threads, an e-commerce subscription women's workwear and hosiery startup.
+Xenia Chen is the Founder of Threads, an e-commerce subscription women's workwear and hosiery startup.
 She has 5 years of experience working in investment banking and private equity on Bay Street and Wall Street and bootstrapped Threads "on the side" when she noticed a gap in the hosiery market for high-quality, comfortable and affordable staples.
-During COVID-19, Threads was one of the first companies in Canada that pivoted to making reusable masks.
+During COVID-19, Threads was one of the first companies in Canada that pivoted to making reusable masks, launching Threads Helps in April 2020.
+Since then, Threads Helps has provided more than 80,000 masks to Canadians and Americans, as well as donating thousands to various charitable organizations.